 One of the most important groups of muscles often ignored by massage therapists is the intercostal muscles.
 These of course give rise to the deliciousness of “spare ribs”.
 But far more importantly they are core muscles involved more or less in every breath.
-The reluctance to work them seems to come from some boundary issues, most unconscious, from working in any detail on the chest.
+The reluctance to work the intercostals seems to come from some boundary issues, most unconscious, from working in any detail on the chest.
 This is so ironic because not only is the area linked vitally with respiratory function, but also with the feelings of love, courage, and inspiration.
 And the healths of the sides and back of the upper thorax also depend on the tone and freedom of the intercostals and their associated ribs.

-There are the external intercostals, which assist in inhalation; deep to these are the internal intercostals, which assist in expiration; and deep to these are the innermost intercostals, especially the transversus thoracis (a cool muscle which looks like five fingers reaching up on each side of your inner ribs) that also assists in expiration.
+There are the external intercostals, which assist in inhalation; deep to these are the internal intercostals, which assist in expiration; and deep to these are the innermost intercostals.
+Especially the transversus thoracis (a cool muscle which looks like five fingers reaching up on each side of your inner ribs) that also assists in expiration.

 Look at and feel between the ribs.
 Do you feel a relative lack of movement between any two ribs?
 If so, gently coax more movement into the upper of the two ribs, usually with three fingers of either hand, letting your other hand rest gently along the side of ribcage.
 Have patience and compassion as the client is given the opportunity to let go of their tension there.

 Of course you may want to explain before the session, how more detailed work in the front, back and sides of the chest can provide great benefits – both physical and in terms of stress relief.
 Explain how you can work here and that the boundaries – with respect to breasts, hairy chests, etc. – will be fully respected.
 And do give them the opportunity to say no.